The Bankrate promise

 - Pay As You Earn Repayment Plan (PAYE Plan).
 With a PAYE Plan, your monthly payments will equal 10 percent of your discretionary income over 20 years.
 Your payments will never be more than your payments on the standard plan.

 - Revised Pay As You Earn Repayment Plan (REPAYE Plan).
 Under REPAYE, your monthly payments will equal 10 percent of your discretionary income.
 Your repayment is also extended to a 20- or 25-year term.
+Proposed changes to this repayment option would limit monthly payments to 5 percent of discretionary income for undergraduate-only borrowers, but legal action on these changes remains pending.

 - Income-Based Repayment Plan (IBR Plan).
 For IBR Plans, your payments are equal to 10 percent or 15 percent of your discretionary income, depending on when you took out your loan.
 Your repayment term is either 20 or 25 years.